-Build a DIY Bar Cart with these free plans!
-It’s easy to make with your Kreg Jig and inexpensive wood.
-It features a removable tray and aged metal hardware.
+Learn how to build a DIY Bar Cart!
+It’s easy to make with these free plans.
+It features a wood removable tray and aged metal hardware for an industrial look.

 DIY Bar Cart